SublimeText/WordHighlight/README.markdown

 The easiest method to install would be using [Package Control](https://sublime.wbond.net/installation).
-Ensure you have the latest by visiting that link, then open the command palette, type in "Install Package", and search for "WordHighLight".
+Ensure you have the latest by visiting that link, then open the command palette, type in "Install Package", and search for "HighlightWordsOnSelection".

 Alternatively, to manually install go to your Packages subdirectory under ST's data directory, where `X` is the ST version: